atfd/portfolio-template/_posts/2014-11-30-sample-post copy.md

 ---
 layout: post
-title: JAMstack Tutorial: Jekyll and Netlify
+title: JAMstack Tutorial Jekyll and Netlify
 ---
 This tutorial assumes you have a GitHub account and are familiar with Git and the command line.